-ADDRESS: Your tone of voice must sound menacing as you address the perceived culprit.
+AIM: Your tone of voice must sound menacing as you aim comments at the perceived culprit.
 “Jaxon!
-What in the world do you think you’re doing?!"
+What in the world do you think you’re doing?!

 STANCE: Not only must your voice exude authority, but your stance must also.
-Some parents favor the fists-on-hips stance, but arms-crossed-over-chest works also.
+Some parents favor the fists-on-hips stance, but arms-crossed-over-chest will work.
 You must look threatening.

 Once the stage is set, the parent then assumes the role of prosecuting attorney.
 “All right, you two.
 Who started it?!”

 This is where it gets interesting.
-Either one will tell the truth and the other will—um, shade the truth to their advantage, or both will claim innocence.
+Either one will tell the truth and the other will—um, shade the truth to his or her advantage, or both will claim innocence.

-An article by a police detective, also a parent, taught me how lie detectors in human flesh work.
+An article by a police detective, also a parent, taught me how human lie detectors work.

-He said, “The eyes are the window of the soul.
+The detective said, “The eyes are the window of the soul.
 Many of us have experienced the child who looks at the floor when asked if they have done something wrong.
 They are afraid you will read the deceit in their eyes.
-Most young children who look directly into your eyes as they answer are telling the truth.
+Most young children who look directly into your eyes as they answer, are telling the truth.
 As children grow older, they learn how to hide those obvious reactions…”

 While writing this article, I experimented on my grandchildren.
-It worked fifty percent of the time.
-I consulted police officers and a former detective to check the validity of this practice.
-They confirmed that it works on some people, but not all.
+It worked on one but not the other.
+I consulted police officers and a former detective, to check the validity of this practice.
+They confirmed that it works only part of the time.

-My unscientific reasoning is, some people become good at convincing themselves, as one little boy did, in Sunday School, when asked the definition of a lie.
-He said, “A lie is an abomination to God and a very present help in times of trouble.”
+My unscientific reasoning is, some people become good at convincing themselves, as one little boy did, when asked the definition of a lie.
+He said, “A lie is an abomination to God and a very present help in time of trouble.”